 Intermediate Solo Free Dance: 1:50 +/- 10 seconds MUSIC MUST HAVE AN AUDIBLE RHYTHMIC BEAT WITH THE EXCEPTION OF 10 SECONDS AT THE BEGINNING OF THE PROGRAM Music at this lev el is strongly suggested to be in the same rhythms as the U.S. Figure Skating test structure.
 Edge Elements One short edge element, but no more.
 The edge element must be held in position for a minimum of three seconds but cannot exceed seven seconds.
 Spin One spin but no more.
 Minimum of three revolutions on one foot.
 Change of foot not permitted.
 Note: NO FLYING SPINS or FLYING ENTRIES PERMITTED Maximum of Level 2 Step Sequence One step sequence from the following list: circular, midline or diagonal.
-The step sequence must fully utilize the ice surface and should include a variety of steps and turns such as include three-turns, mohawks and brackets as examples.
-(See Step Sequences on page 31 for how to achieve levels) Not permitted elements: stops, pattern regressions, loops and jumps of more than one-half rotation, dance spins, and pirouettes.
-Sequential Twizzle Series One set of sequential twizzles.
-Two twizzles skated one right after the other with up to one step in between twizzles.
-(Only one step between twizzles is allowed for a sequential twizzle) Choreographic Character Step Must be placed around the short axis and proceed from barrier to barrier.
+The step sequence must fully utilize the ice surface and should include a variety of steps and turns and must include three-turns, mohawks and brackets.
+Not permitted elements: stops, pattern regressions, loops and jumps of more than one-half rotation, dance spins, and pirouettes.
+Sequential Twizzle Series One twizzle series.
+No more than one step between twizzles.
+Choreographic Character Step Must be placed around the short axis and proceed from barrier to barrier.
 Must commence with a full stop (or opening pose) at one barrier or the other.
 May be performed at any point in the program.

-For Solo Dance Steps, beats per minute range, skating time, number of sequences and key points see the pattern dance diagram on page 52.
+^{} For Solo Dance Steps, beats per minute range, skating time, number of sequences and key points see the pattern dance diagram on page 49.